 - Switch box

-- b Stop valve attachment plate
+- Stop valve attachment plate b

 - Earth

-- Cable tie
+- d Cable tie

 - Interconnection cable

 - Power supply cable

-- Fix the cables (power supply and interconnection cable) with a cable tie to the stop valve attachment plate.
+- Fix the cables (power supply and interconnection cable) with a cable tie to the stop valve attachment plate and route the wiring according to the illustration above.

-- Route the wiring through the frame and connect it to it.
+- Route the wiring through the frame and connect the wiring to the frame at the knockout hole.

 - Reattach the service cover.
-See "6.8.2 To close the outdoor unit" on page 20. - Connect an earth leakage circuit breaker and fuse to the power supply line.
+See "6.8.2 To close the outdoor unit" on page 22. - Connect an earth leakage circuit breaker and fuse to the power supply line.

-6.8 Finishing the outdoor unit installation
+Finishing the outdoor unit 6.8 installation